Duckle29/torrentGen/README.md

 It's then intended to run check.py periodically with a cronjob.

-The script is what is running autotorrent.mikkel.cc
+The script is what is running https://autotorrent.mikkel.cc